DeclanChidlow/vale.rocks/src/posts/an-inventory-of-lexical-loves.md

 <dd>Chlorophyll lacking eukaryotic organisms.
 Incredibly fun to say.</dd>

 <dt>Rambunctious</dt>
 <dd>To be boisterous, destructive, and disruptive.
-Think of how an out of control group of youths act.</dd>
+Think of how an out-of-control group of youths act.</dd>

 <dt>Flummox</dt>
 <dd>To completely and absolutely perplex.</dd>